lesaint/lesaint.github.io/_posts/articles/2014-10-25-setting_up_a_minecraft_server_on_google_compute_engine.md

 ### required basics

-You will need `vim` to edit files and `screen` to run the Minecraft server without beeing connected to the instance.
+You will need `vim` to edit files and `screen` to run the Minecraft server without being connected to the instance.

 ```sh
 sudo apt-get update